 Every day on Radio Nova, just before 11am, we play a couple of songs key to “today in music history” Have a listen!
 But for now – here’s some light reading and watching.
 July 22nd in Music History looks like this.

-1971, John Lennon and Yoko Ono were shooting the video for ‘Imagine’ at their house in England.
+1971, John Lennon and Yoko Ono were shooting the video for ‘Imagine’ at their house.

 1973, David Bowie released the single ‘Life On Mars’.
 The track which was first released in 1971 on the album Hunky Dory, features guest piano work by Yes keyboardist Rick Wakeman.